mikei

 Where:

-• H is the mihour.
-Like standard hours, mihours are 60 standard minutes in length, facilitating coordination with standard time.
+- H is the mihour.
+Like standard hours, mihours are 60 standard minutes long, facilitating coordination with standard time.
 Mihours are subdivided and numbered relative to their containing mi.

 Because mitime counts down, all numbers are reversed chronologically.